AKHIL907/Drawing-app/README.md

 # Drawing-app
 Creating a drawing frame using python flask and deploy in ec2 instance and automate the deployment using cicd jenkins.
+By using docker containerised the python app tn it deploy on ec2 as container